-The 2022 deferred tax impact was a EUR 282 million profit (2021: EUR 458 million), driven by the net deferred tax asset recognition in the French tax group following management's assessment of the likely availability of future taxable profits against which to recover the deferred tax assets
+The 2022 deferred tax impact was a EUR 282 million profit (2021: EUR 458 million), driven by the net deferred tax asset recognition in the French tax group following management's assessment of the likely availability of future taxable profits against which to recover the deferred tax assets.

 At 31 December 2022, the French tax group reported a net deferred tax asset of EUR 742 million (2021: EUR 458 million) including EUR 664 million (2021: EUR 350 million) in respect of tax losses carried forward, and EUR 78 million in respect of temporary differences.
 The available tax losses of the French tax group were mainly generated by the French retail banking operations.
-At 31 December 2021, a deferred tax asset of EUR 241 million relating to French tax losses was unrecognized as management considered there to be insufficient evidence of future taxable profits to support its recognition at that time.
+At 31 December 2021, a deferred tax asset of EUR 241 million relating to French tax losses was not recognized as management considered there to be insufficient evidence of future taxable profits to support the recognition of an amount in excess of the EUR 350 million that had already been recognised.
 Since the signing, in November 2021, of the Framework Agreement for the planned sale of the French retail banking operations, the impact of the retail banking operations in France has been excluded from both the historical and future taxable profits on which our deferred tax asset recognition judgement has been based.

 During 2022, management reassessed the likely availability of future taxable profits against which to recover the deferred tax assets of the French tax group, taking into consideration the reversal of existing taxable temporary differences, the drivers of past business performance, and management's latest forecasts of future business performance, taking into account forecasting uncertainty.
-This resulted in the recognition of an additional EUR 326 million of deferred tax assets on tax losses.
+This resulted in the recognition of an additional EUR 326 million of deferred tax assets on tax losses in France.
 These tax losses have no expiry date and are forecast to be recovered in 10-13 years.